The Watership Down Inn, Freefolk

 The Watership Down Inn has stood in Freefolk since 1840 but changed its name to honour Richard Adams’ famous rabbit-based book Watership Down in more recent years.

 Although a couple of miles down the road, the heart and soul of the novel is very much still part of the pub, with rabbit pictures and nick-nacks dotted around the building.
-As well as a well-stocked bar and snuggly sheepskins tucked over the chairs of the pub, visitors to the inn can also check into the three rooms within the pub itself, complete with breathtaking views and their own sitting room to sit down and unwind in.
+As well as a well-stocked bar and snuggly sheepskins tucked over the chairs of the pub, visitors to the inn can also check into the seven rooms within the pub itself, complete with breathtaking views and their own sitting room to unwind in.

 A new block of external en-suite rooms (including a family room) were added in 2019 in their new purpose-built lodgings on the grounds.
 With panoramic views of the nearby Test Valley and a lovely self-contained vibe, they are the ideal lodgings to get away from it all in this rural spot.
 It’s no surprise it was our Muddy Award winner in both 2018 and 2019 for Destination Pub.